Apply now to become a firefighter!

 Under immediate supervision of the company officer, employee performs responsibilities in both emergency and non-emergency situations such as: fire protection, public education programs, emergency medical services, rescue, and hazardous material response.

 Provide basic life support procedures while responding on medical calls such as CPR, defibrillation, airway advancement, etc. Conduct rescue operations involving, but not limited to vehicles, high/low angle, confined space, water, structural collapse, and trench.

 Must be able to lift, carry, or move objects up to 75 lbs., climb stairs, and ladders.
-Have the ability to sit, stand,walk,run,crawl,jog,kneel for short or log periods of time.
+Have the ability to sit, stand, walk, run, crawl, jog, and kneel for short or log periods of time.
 This position will require individuals to be physically fit and have the ability to work in adverse weather conditions, loud environments and mentally challenging situations.
 Must be able to pass an annual NFPA 1582-compliant physical.
-Agility test dates: May 9, 10 and 11, 2017.
+Agility test dates: TBD